-Its rich libraries and the ability to be used in various situations make Python a truly multifunctional tool and the best programming language for data visualization.
+Its rich libraries and the ability to be used in various situations make Python a truly multifunctional tool and the best programming language for data analysis & data visualization.

 The Java programming language only looks outdated.
 Some leading companies have long used it to develop enterprise applications as the preferred tech stack option securely.
 To reduce the hype in data science, Java has offered tools such as Hadoop, Spark, Hive, Scala, and Fink.

 Java virtual machines are a fairly common choice for developers to write code for distributed systems, data analysis, and machine learning in an enterprise environment.

 Advantages and Disadvantages of Java for Data Visualization

 - Application for tasks related to data analysis, deep learning, and natural language processing data mining.

 - Provides easy scalability when building complex applications from scratch.

 Java also has several IDEs for quick application development.